jeffgortmaker/pyblp/docs/api.rst

    BootstrappedResults

-This class has all of the same methods as :class:`ProblemResults`, except for :meth:`ProblemResults.bootstrap` and :meth:`ProblemResults.compute_optimal_instruments`.
+This class has all of the same methods as :class:`ProblemResults`, except for :meth:`ProblemResults.bootstrap`, :meth:`ProblemResults.compute_optimal_instruments`, and :meth:`ProblemResults.importance_sampling`.
 It can also be converted into a dictionary.

 .. autosummary::
    :toctree: _api